-The HTS systems are equipped with a premium seal on the shock, however this seal will allow for misting to appear on the shock body (misting is not a leak and is considered acceptable).
+The HTS suspension system is equipped with a premium seal on the shock, however this seal will allow for misting to appear on the shock body (misting is not a leak and is considered acceptable).

 If the shock is damaged install new shock absorber as detailed in the Component Replacement Section of this publication.